Snow Removal Process

 Motorists should be driving below the posted 25 mph speed limit when the streets are covered with snow.
 The plow trucks will push accumulated snow off the streets so drivers can carefully maneuver.

-If your mailbox has been damaged due to snow removal.
+If your mailbox has been damaged due to snow removal, please read our Mailbox Policy (PDF).